craftercms/docs/source/system-administrators/activities/delivery/setup-project-for-delivery.rst

                                                key (when the key is passphrase
                                                protected)
      -h,--help                                 Show usage information
-     -k,--private-key <path>                   The path to the private key, if it's not under the default path
+     -k,--private-key <path>                   The path to the private key, when using private-key authentication
-                                               (~/.ssh/id_rsa), when
-                                               authenticating through SSH to
-                                               the remote Git repo
-     -p,--password <password>                  The password for the remote Git repo, when using basic
+                                               through SSH to the remote Git repo -p,--password <password>                  The password for the remote Git repo, when using basic
                                                authentication